-Local Policy: Passengers shall be allowed to have unlimited pieces of personal property which they can stow in the rear of the vehicle.
+Local Policy: Passengers shall be allowed to have four pieces of personal property, which they can place in their laps or stow, under the seat.
 Passengers must be able to independently carry all items brought onto the vehicle.
-Drivers shall be allowed to carry packages as individually needed by the passenger.
+Drivers shall not be allowed to carry packages, other than on and off the vehicle.

-Vehicle Transfer Points....41-2.006(4)(e)
+Vehicle Transfer Points.....41-2.006(4)(e)